qwzybug/touchcode/README.markdown

 ### TouchXML

 TouchXML is a lightweight replacement for Cocoa's NSXML* cluster of classes.
 It is based on the commonly available Open Source libxml2 library.

+*Please note that TouchXML is completely stand-alone and can be used independently from other Touchcode components.*

 ## Other Directories